frequently asked questions

 Can I reschedule lessons once booked?

 You can reschedule a lesson using the reminder email you received for the lesson.
 Lessons can be rescheduled to any other open time slot your teacher has available.
-Use the reminder email to log in and reschedule the lesson.
+Again, this may only be done 24hrs before the lesson.
+Also use the reminder email to log in and see all upcoming lessons which you can reschedule as needed.

 What do I need to do to quit lessons?